stuvie/sample-app/README.md

 ## react-user

-In the ``react-user`` folder you will find a React.js application implementing a sample front-end.
+In the ``react-user`` folder you will find a React.js application implementing a simple front-end.

 This project was initialized by cloning ``https://github.com/notrab/create-react-app-redux.git``